- Studying Law at Yale

 Director of Public Policy, Mozilla

 I am the Director of Public Policy at Mozilla, the organization best known for the web browser Firefox.
 Mozilla is a unique business, creating software and services while following the mandate of our mission.
 More precisely, I work for the Mozilla Corporation, a 1000+ employee, $400+ million revenue corporation, fully owned and controlled by the 501(c)(3) Mozilla Foundation (which is a separate, smaller operating entity).
 In my role, I set the primary direction for Mozilla’s public policy and government relations activities – including strategy development, positioning, and prioritization of resources.
-My small, but mighty team of policy professionals is scattered across San Francisco, Washington D.C., Brussels, and the United Kingdom, working toe-to-toe with, and getting mentioned alongside, policy teams two orders of magnitude larger at big technology companies.
+My small, but mighty team of policy professionals is scattered across San Francisco, Washington D.C., Brussels, and India, working toe-to-toe with, and getting mentioned alongside, policy teams two orders of magnitude larger at big technology companies.
 I’m a registered inactive attorney with the California Bar; ironically, I spent all of my time as an active attorney outside California, living in Virginia and working in D.C., and it was my move in 2013 to work for Mozilla that prompted me to go inactive.

 On a typical day, I’ll spend a lot of my time communicating both to learn and to influence – whether with my own team, with other colleagues at Mozilla, or with my network of policy professionals at other organizations.
 Some of that is real time via in-person, phone, or videoconference, but much of it is via email or various other messaging systems.
 In those I gain intelligence on the developments of the outside world on issues I care about; collectively develop analysis and strategy of those developments and of Mozilla’s evolving actions to make change happen; and share my, my team’s, and my network’s expertise.
 The time I don’t spend communicating, I’m reading (news articles, government publications, white papers, etc.), writing (blog posts, filings, internal documents, and the occasional op-ed or longer paper), or reviewing and editing my team’s and my colleagues’ work.